"Kuladeiva" Worship (=குல தெய்வ வழிபாடு) is NOT Part of Hinduism

 Kuladeiva Worship is Not Part of Hinduism

-First off, there is no such thing as "Kuladeivam" (=குல தெய்வ) or "Kuladeivam worship" in Hinduism.
-It is an arrant superstition that has been spread by ignorant Tamil Hindus in India, and which has virally spread, especially, to Singapore and Malaysia.
+Firstly, there exists no such concept as “Kuladeivam” (குல தெய்வம்) or “Kuladeivam worship” in Hinduism.
+It is an unmitigated superstition, propagated by ignorant Tamil Hindus in India, and has, in consequence, spread virulently, particularly to Singapore and Malaysia.

 How Kuladeiva Worship Popularised and Has Become Endemic